rajuchaudhary999/CRUD/README.md

 # CRUD

-This is a basic php end to end CRUD operation project
+This is a basic php and mysql end to end CRUD operation project